 Reconcile Disbursements

-Provider must reconcile disbursements against invoices, receipts, authorization form and processed checks as appropriate.
+Provider must reconcile disbursements against invoices, receipts, service request form and processed checks as appropriate.
 Provider must report any differences or other discrepancies to the OCOK Finance Department for instructions on how to handle.

 Returned Disbursements (non-use)